Narcisa de León: Thematic influence on LVN films

 During her years at the helm of LVN Pictures, she retained absolute control over the operations of the studio and of the films it produced.
-She personally read and approved the final scripts prior to production, later with the assistance of her son Manuel.
+She personally read and approved the final scripts prior to production, later with the assistance of her son Manuel starting in 1948.

 Her personal tastes dictated the themes of LVN films.
-Reflecting her upbringing and age, she was partial to rural romances and stories based on the traditional forms of awit and corrido, and populated her movies with Philippine folk dances.
-She resisted copying Hollywood trends and insisted on injecting Filipino culture into LVN films.
+Reflecting her upbringing and age, she was partial to rural romances and stories based on the traditional forms of awit and corrido, and populated her movies with Philippine folk dances; she resisted copying Hollywood trends and insisted on injecting Filipino culture into LVN films.

-Devoutly Catholic, she demanded that each of LVN's films contain a moral lesson.
-She disallowed sex scenes and permitted only love scenes that featured no more than a peck on the cheek.
+Devoutly Catholic, she demanded that each of LVN's films contain a moral lesson; she disallowed sex scenes and permitted only love scenes that featured no more than a peck on the cheek.

 Her idiosyncrasies aside, de Leon used the phrase "Kung ano ang kikita" ("Whatever makes money") to justify the choices of scripts LVN adapted into film.
 As a result, she resisted making "prestige films" that delved into socially conscious issues.
 She was hesitant to produce Lamberto Avellana's bleak drama Anak Dalita, and only did so at the insistence of her son, Manuel.
-The film earned poorly at the box office but received several international awards.
-These did not impress her.
+The film earned poorly at the box office but received several international awards; these did not impress her.
 She told her son, "Ano ngayon ang gagawin ninyo sa mga kopang iyan?
 Makakain ninyo ba iyan?" ("What will you do with all those trophies?
 Can you be fed with those?")